databricks/spark-xml/README.md

 ## Structure Conversion

-Due to the structure differences between `DataFrame` and XML files, there are some conversion rules from XML data to `DataFrame` and from `DataFrame` to XML data.
+Due to the structure differences between `DataFrame` and XML, there are some conversion rules from XML data to `DataFrame` and from `DataFrame` to XML data.
 Note that hanlding attributes can be disbaled with the option `excludeAttribute`.

 ### Conversion from XML to `DataFrame`

-- __Attributes__: Attributes are converted as fields with heading prefix `attributePrefix`.
+- __Attributes__: Attributes are converted as fields with the heading prefix, `attributePrefix`.

     ```xml
     ...